Alan Whitehead: House of Commons

 Due to the high concentration of houses in multiple occupation in Southampton, in May 2007 Whitehead proposed changing planning regulations which would mean a landlord would be required to apply for planning permission if they wanted to convert a family home into an HMO housing more than four people.
 The proposal was considered as part of the government's current review of the private housing sector, to report in October 2008.

 Whitehead rebelled in October 2009 against a government 3-line whip on the renewal of the UK Trident programme.
 His rebellion was put down to the fact that he was a historical supporter of the Campaign for Nuclear Disarmament, having paid a subscription to Southampton CND in 1982.

 At the 2010 general election, Whitehead was again re-elected with a decreased vote share of 38.5% and a decreased majority of 2,413.

 Whitehead is an outspoken supporter of action on anthropogenic climate change, and in September 2013 called debate by members of parliament who reject the scientific view a "flat earth love-in".

 Whitehead was again re-elected at the 2015 general election, with an increased vote share of 41.3% and an increased majority of 3,810.

 He supported Owen Smith in the 2016 Labour Party (UK) leadership election.

 From October 2016 to April 2020, Whitehead was Shadow Minister for Energy and Climate Change.

 Whitehead was one of the 52 Labour MPs who defied Jeremy Corbyn and in February 2017 voted against triggering Article 50.
 He claimed that triggering Article 50 without clarity on what would be done was not in the UK's best interest, and he was not prepared to stand by and allow the country to go down what he regarded as a potentially very dangerous path.

 At the snap 2017 general election, Whitehead was again re-elected with an increased vote share of 58.7% and an increased majority of 11,508.

 Whitehead was again re-elected at the 2019 general election, with a decreased vote share of 49.5% and a decreased majority of 6,213.

 In March 2020, Whitehead was appointed Shadow Minister for Energy and the Green New Deal.

 In January 2022 Whitehead announced that he would be standing down at the next general election.

 House of Lords

-On 11 November 2025, Whitehead was appointed as Minister of State in the Department for Energy Security and Net Zero, and was given a life peerage to sit as a member of the House of Lords.
+On 11 November 2025, Whitehead was appointed as Minister of State in the Department for Energy Security and Net Zero, and was nominated for a life peerage to sit as a member of the House of Lords.
+He was created as Baron Whitehead, of Saint Mary's in the City of Southampton on 19 November 2025.

+On 21st July 2026, Whitehead was removed as Minister of State in the Department for Energy Security and Net Zero.